andreas-seiderer/Eventerpretor/Readme.md

 * crossplatform (tested on Windows and Linux - including Raspbian (ARM))

 ## Documentation and Examples
-Is currently located in "docs".
-Please note that it is not yet complete!
+The documentation is located in "docs".
+An introduction can be found in this [PDF](docs/Introduction.pdf).
+Please note that the documentation is currently incomplete!

 Several examples can be found in "examples".
 Further examples will be added!

 ## Nodes